A stable-compact method for qualitative properties of semilinear elliptic equations: Exterior-star domains

 \section{Exterior-star domains}

 We open our investigation of \eqref{eq:main} on the exterior-star domains introduced in Definition~\ref{def:ES}.
 We are primarily motivated by ``exterior domains'' for which $\Omega^\cc$ is compact, as in Theorem~\ref{thm:ES}.
 However, our proof applies to complements of some unbounded star-shaped domains, so we state a more general form here. \begin{theorem} Suppose $\Omega$ is strongly exterior-star and $\Omega^\cc$ coincides with a convex set outside a bounded region.
 Then \eqref{eq:main} has a unique positive bounded solution $u$.
-Moreover, if $x_*$ lies in the interior of the star centers of $\Omega^\cc$, then $u$ is strictly increasing in the radial coordinate centered at $x_*$. \end{theorem} In particular, this implies Theorem~\ref{thm:ES} as well as the following. \begin{corollary} If $\Omega^\cc$ is convex, then \eqref{eq:main} has a unique positive bounded solution. \end{corollary} Thanks to this corollary, uniqueness holds on the complements of balls, cylinders, and convex paraboloids.
+Moreover, if $x_*$ lies in the interior of the star centers of $\Omega^\cc$, then $u$ is strictly increasing in the radial coordinate centered at $x_*$. \end{theorem} \corr{ We permit the convex set to be empty, so that Theorem~\ref{thm:ES-full} applies to bounded obstacles $\Omega^\cc$.
+Then Theorem~\ref{thm:ES-full} } implies Theorem~\ref{thm:ES} as well as the following. \begin{corollary} If $\Omega^\cc$ is convex, then \eqref{eq:main} has a unique positive bounded solution. \end{corollary} Thanks to this corollary, uniqueness holds on the complements of balls, cylinders, and convex paraboloids.